 The Library has a collection of print publishers' catalogues.
 These are useful when studying marketing, branding or design and also, in conjunction with other sources, in obtaining a picture of a company's activities.
 They are kept in a filing cabinet against the wall, to your right just inside the door, in Zone D on Level 2 of the Headington Library.

 Many publishers now produce online catalogues as well as, or instead of, the print version.
-The website Publishers' Catalogues is a directory of more than 13,000 worldwide publishers.
-Wikipedia also has a list of publishers.
+Wikipedia has a list of publishers.

 Need help?
 Contact your librarian